This Question Really

 1999 wasn't just another year.
 It was a hinge point.

 The last year of the 20th century.
-Plus, the last year of the analog-dominated world.
+The last year of the analog-dominated world.
 The year before everything — everything* — shifted.

 The cultural fault line